pdtouch/tripal_doc/docs/site_building/example_genomic/genomes_and_genes.rst

 Import a Genome Assembly + Annotation
 ======================================

 Now that we have our organism and whole genome analysis ready, we can begin loading genomic data.
 For this tutorial only a single gene from sweet orange will be loaded into the database.
 This is to ensure we can move through the tutorial rather quickly.
-The following data sets will be used for this tutorial:
+The following datasets will be used for this tutorial:

 - `Citrus sinensis-orange1.1g015632m.g.gff3 <http://tripal.info/sites/default/files/Citrus_sinensis-orange1.1g015632m.g.gff3>`_
 - `Citrus sinensis-scaffold00001.fasta <http://tripal.info/sites/default/files/Citrus_sinensis-scaffold00001.fasta>`_